We invite students provisionally offered a place to study at Aston University for 2024 to apply for an Aston Forward Scholarship worth £5,000.

 For further information on our scholarships, visit our funding page.

-- I'm intending to study as a postgraduate, can I apply for the Alumni Undergraduate Scholarship?
+- I'm intending to study as a postgraduate, can I apply for the Aston Forward Scholarship?

-The Alumni Undergraduate Scholarships are only available for undergraduates.
+The Aston Forward Scholarships are only available for undergraduates.
 For further information on Postgraduate Funding visit our funding page.

-- How much are the Alumni Undergraduate Scholarships worth?
+- How much are the Aston Forward Scholarships worth?

 Successful applicants will be awarded £1,500 in the first, second and final year of their degree, with an additional £500 in the first year to go towards initial University costs, totalling £5,000.

 You apply via an online application form which will include three short essay questions.
-We are accepting applications from 10th June to 11th July.
+Dates for applications will be made available in spring 2024.

 - When is the deadline to submit my application?